Turney's Tips for Key Public Relations Tasks

-The tip sheets listed below contain how-to-do-it suggestions for completing common public relations tasks such as writing a news release, speaking script, and strategic communication plan.
-They are 1-5 pages in length and are saved in pdf format so they can be quickly and easily saved to your computer and/or printed.
-They were created as class handouts for my public relations classes, but I received so many email requests from former students asking for "another copy" that I finally put them online.
-I hope you find them useful.
-Feel free to share them with others, but please do it in the same way I'm sharing them with you. - Free of charge and with my name listed as the copyright holder. - Thank you.
+The tipsheets described below contain how-to-do-it suggestions for common public relations tasks such as writing a news release or drafting a strategic communication plan.
+Most are 1-5 pages long and saved in pdf format for easy printing or storage on your computer.
+They were originally class handouts, but after receiving email requests from former students for "another copy to use at work," I put them online.
+If you find them useful, feel free to share them with others, free of charge, just as I've done it for you, and please include my name as the copyright holder.
+Thank you for your consideration.

 Crisis communication